PoCInnovation/Pool2022/Software/day05/React/README.md

 As you can notice, your `Add an artist` button does nothing for now.

-Let's add artists in a cool way :sunglasses: : when this button is clicked, a `modal` appears with a form to create an artist.
+Let's add artists in a cool way :sunglasses:: when this button is clicked, a `modal` appears with a form to create an artist.

 **Constraints :**
 - You must create the file `src/components/Modal/AddArtistModal.tsx` with the `modal` to add an artist inside, called in `src/components/Button/AddArtistButton.tsx`.